reversebias/mitosis/README.md

 cd mitosis/mitosis-keyboard-basic
 ./program.sh
 ```
-An openocd session should be running in another terminal, as this script just triggers it.
+An openocd session should be running in another terminal, as this script sends commands to it.

 ## Manual programming
-From the factory, chips need to be mass erased:
+From the factory, these chips need to be erased:
 ```
 echo reset halt | telnet localhost 4444 echo nrf51 mass_erase | telnet localhost 4444